 The One Crazy Swap That Will Stop Your Child’s Fits Over Nothing

-See, earlier this year I joined a program called Calm the Chaos where my friend Dayna helped me see my children’s behaviors in a brand new way.
+See, last year I joined a program called Calm the Chaos where my friend Dayna helped me see my children’s behaviors in a brand new way.

 I learned so much about why kids do what they do, and how to see real change in my children’s behaviors without yelling, nagging, or trying to change who they are.